dialogic-godot/documentation/documentation/getting-started.md

 Once your character is created, you will see the character editor.
 This editor has 4 main sections.
 <img src="/media/character_editor.png" width="600"/>

-You can learn more about portraits, custom portraits and the character settings in this tutorial: *[Characters & Portraits](characters-and-portraits.md)*
+You can learn more about portraits, custom portraits and the character settings in this tutorial: [Characters & Portraits](characters-and-portraits.md)

+---

 ## 5. Adding the dialog to your game